-Is the Future of Global Tech Events ‘Virtual’?
+Is the Future of Global Technology Events ‘Virtual’?

 A trek to the virtual world

-Ever since the corona outbreak came to the fore, the first major tech conference to cancel due to safety concerns was Mobile World Congress (MWC), the annual gathering of electronics makers.
+However, the trillion-dollar event industry drastically changed ever since corona struck.
+The first major tech conference to cancel due to safety concerns was Mobile World Congress (MWC), the annual gathering of electronics makers.
 But with millions of dollars on the line, and the fact that conferences are a critical way to exchange ideas and build professional relationships event, organizers found a scalable solution in virtual events.
-In recent months, tech industry leaders like Google, Apple, Oracle, Cisco, Microsoft, Amazon and a flood of other companies announced that their in-person events and conferences for 2020 are moving online.
+Thereafter a number of high-profile tech events have been forced to become digital-only, and growing number of organizations like Google, Apple, Oracle, Cisco, Microsoft, Amazon and a flood of other companies announced that their in-person events and conferences for 2020 are moving online.

-Given the current market dynamics and the need for social distancing, virtual events come across as a superior alternative vis-à-vis the physical ones, believes Rahul Sharma, Managing Director-India, LogMeIn that has built a virtual meeting app called GoToMeeting.
+Given the current market dynamics and the need for social distancing, virtual events come across as a superior alternative vis-à-vis the physical ones, believes Rahul Sharma, Managing Director-India, LogMeIn whose virtual meeting app GoToMeeting offers flexibility and support for users, regardless of their location, with collaboration, messaging, mobility, among others.
 “Virtual events can perhaps help organizations to forge relationships that even last beyond the pandemic,” he says.

 But all’s not well in the virtual land

-But not everyone is happy with the way events are crafted.
+Not everyone is happy with the way events are crafted.
 For example, Vikram Roy, a senior analyst at a Mumbai-based IT research firm, terms some of the recent virtual IT events as “dull and boring”.
 He believes that many virtual conferences offer little opportunity for attendees, partners and media to interact with each other and vendors.
-In addition, many vendors so tightly try to control messaging and content that the events come off more promotional.
+In addition, many vendors so tightly try to control messaging and content that the events turn out to be more promotional.

-Roy’s experience is common and problems continue to plague virtual conferences, unless companies and event planners come up with compelling ways to design and execute these events.
+Roy’s experience is common and this problem is likely to plague virtual conferences, unless companies and event planners come up with compelling ways to design and execute these events.

 According to some others, the alternate ideas such as webinars and panel live stream often lack the visual cues that govern face-to-face interaction.
-As Xiaoyin Qu, the cofounder of a virtual conference startup, Run the World mentions in an article with Wired, “The problem with most virtual conferences is the inability to meet other people.”
+As Xiaoyin Qu, the co-founder of a virtual conference startup, Run the World observes, “The problem with most virtual conferences is the inability to meet other people.”

 She believes that the best event moments often weren’t the keynote speeches, but the breakout sessions or coffee breaks when conference attendees could bump into one another.
 “When people met someone at a conference whose work was relevant to them, it made the $1,000 ticket worth it.
 When they didn’t, conferences sometimes felt like a waste of time,” she says.

-But Digital event strategist Jennifer Kingen argues in an interview, “The thing with remote attendees is that after they engage online with you, when they later show up at a face-to-face event, that relationship has already been established and it makes the in-person experience even richer.
+But Digital event strategist Jennifer Kingen argues in her latest blog, “The thing with remote attendees is that after they engage online with you, when they later show up at a face-to-face event, that relationship has already been established and it makes the in-person experience even richer.
 It’s like having a pen pal, then meeting them face-to-face.
-It can be really powerful and creates more of a feeling of connection.”
+It can be really powerful and creates more of a feeling of connection.

 Sharma too emphasizes on creating an engaging experience for all participants with in-depth insights and videos, polls, and sharing functionalities for attendees.
 He believes follow-up emails help in driving higher traction.